 In addition to the central configuration file, a cluster may also be controlled through a command-line interface available through the management client ndb_mgm.
 This is the primary administrative interface to a running cluster.

-Commands for the event logs are given in Section 18.5.6, “Event Reports Generated in MySQL Cluster”; commands for creating backups and restoring from them are provided in Section 18.5.3, “Online Backup of MySQL Cluster”.
+Commands for the event logs are given in Section 18.5.6, “Event Reports Generated in NDB Cluster”; commands for creating backups and restoring from them are provided in Section 18.5.3, “Online Backup of NDB Cluster”.

 Using ndb_mgm with MySQL Cluster Manager.